 A number of window compliance rules are concerned with safety.

 For example, bedroom window openings where a child or adult could fall more than two metres if they went through the window must be protected.
-This rule is hardly surprising, as no parent even wants to imagine what would happen if their child took such a fall.
+This rule is hardly surprising, as no parent ever wants to imagine what would happen if their child took such a fall.
 And no builder wants to be responsible for building a home where this could happen.

 In these cases, and more, having compliant windows matters because it keeps your family – or the people you’re building for – safe.
-But while compromised safety may be the most serious consequence of non-compliance, it’s not the only one.
+But while compromised safety may be the most severe consequence of non-compliance, it’s not the only one.

 We’ve all heard stories where someone didn’t realise their windows were non-compliant until they were dealing with a building certifier.